frida/frida/README.md

-Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS, Android, and QNX.
+Inject JavaScript to explore native apps on Windows, macOS, Linux, iOS, Android, and QNX.
 Two ways to install—
 ===